miha-stopar/crypto-notes/zkp_homomorphisms.md

 Sigma_psi protocol for homomorphisms with a finite domain is described in a diagram above.
 It is generalization of Schnorr for arbitrary homomorphisms.

 The sigma_psi protocol on a diagram is not defined for homomorphisms psi: G -> H with an infinite domain, such as exponetiation homomorphisms psi_E: Z^l -> H. The reason is that in the first step of the prover's computation the choice of a uniform random element from the infinite domain is not possible.
 However, for exponentiation homomorphismus we can restrict the domain of psi_E to a finite subset G of the domain Z^l.
 But one needs to be careful in order for the resulting protocol to be (honest-verifier) zero-knowledge.
 We need to introduce two finite subsets G, G1 of Z^l.

-For i = 1,...,l we let:
+Let's do only for l = 1.

 ```
-delta_x_i = delta_x_i(k)
+delta_x = delta_x(k)
-xc_i = xc_i(k)
+xc = xc(k)
 ```

 Given a sequence of challenge sets C(k) we define: